Dynamic Control of Stochastic Evolution: A Deep Reinforcement Learning Approach to Adaptively Targeting Emergent Drug Resistance: Background

 The optimal policy for this decision-making process needs to provide next-time-step dosing guidelines under the optimality guidelines described above and based on potential stochastic evolutionary scenarios described by the model in Section \ref{sec:biological-model}.
 This system is continuous in its state space (cell population composition), involves time-varying and potentially high stochasticity, can be high-dimensional due to the large number of possibly-occurring mutant cell types, and involves one or multiple controls (drugs) that if administered intravenously (the scenario of interest here) can in principle take a continuous range of values.
 For reasons of mechanical operability and medical explainability, a deterministic dosing policy is needed in this case.

-Deep deterministic policy gradient (DDPG)~\cite{lillicrap2015continuous} is an off-policy actor-critic deterministic policy deep reinforcement learning algorithm suitable for continuous and high-dimensional observation and action spaces.
-Building on the deterministic policy gradient algorithm~\cite{silver2014deterministic}, DDPG employs neural network function approximation through the incorporation of two improvements used in Deep Q Networks~\cite{mnih2013playing,mnih2015human} for increasing learning stability: the use of target networks and a replay buffer from which mini-batches of $(s,a,s',r)$ transitions are sampled during training.
-We note that while the action space in the dosing problem is typically low-dimensional (only a few drugs are typically considered for treatment of a particular disease), the observation space (number of cell types) can be quite large, especially if finer observations are available on cellular heterogeneity (finer differentiations in dose responses).
+Deep deterministic policy gradient (DDPG)~\citep{lillicrap2015continuous} is an off-policy actor-critic deterministic policy deep reinforcement learning algorithm suitable for continuous and high-dimensional observation and action spaces.
+Building on the deterministic policy gradient algorithm~\citep{silver2014deterministic}, DDPG employs neural network function approximation through the incorporation of two improvements used in Deep Q Networks~\citep{mnih2013playing,mnih2015human} for increasing learning stability: the use of target networks and a replay buffer from which mini-batches of $(s,a,s',r)$ transitions are sampled during training.
+In the resistance evolution scenarios considered here, the observation space (number of cell types) can be quite large, especially if finer observations are available on cellular heterogeneity (finer differentiations in dose responses), and it is continuous since cell density is treated here as a continuous variable in all but the lowest density levels.
+Although the action space is typically low-dimensional (only a few drugs are usually considered for treatment of a particular disease), it is continuous in the intravenous administration case considered here.
 For these reasons, the dosing control scheme described here employs the DDPG algorithm.